-Life expectancy has been increasing steadily for years, which means some more traditional ideas about retirement planning need to be updated.
+Life expectancy has increased significantly over the last 40 years, which means some more traditional ideas about retirement planning need to be updated.

 Setting your goals

 The first step in creating any plan is to decide what you want to achieve.
 There is no such thing as a standard, one-size-fits-all solution - you need a personal plan designed around your goals.
 For example: